chethanuk/golem-agentic/ts-prototype/README.md

 and end up seeing an existing configuration related to type-metadata - meaning, when we use transformer plugins, we are leaking internal details to what we are doing.

-Note: RTTIST versions should be the very latest - RC
+Note: RTTIST versions should be the very latest

 ```
-npm install -g @rttist/typegen@rc
+npm install -g @rttist/typegen@0.2.0
 ```

 ### Quick testing